RenneLab/CnR-flow/docs/source/workflow.rst

       with faCount_, using the (Total - N's) method. [faCount_Citation]_
       Reference details are written to a ".refinfo.txt" in the same directory.

-    .. note:: If normalization is enabled, the same process will be repeated for the fasta file supplied to :param:`norm_ref_fasta` for alignments to the spike-in control genome.
+    .. note:: If spike-in normalization is enabled, the same process will be repeated for the fasta file supplied to :param:`norm_ref_fasta` for alignments to the spike-in control genome.